 thanks for your insight.
 Seems few others know much.

-I've ordered the 48v 1500w motor with controller, brake levers and twist throttle.
-Hoping the #25 sprocket will fit on it from stock motor.
+I've ordered the 48v 1800w motor with controller, brake levers and twist throttle.
+I will install #25 sprocket on it from stock motor.
 May have to swap sprockets for new ones either larger or smaller to trade speed for torque if it's too fast for my son.
 Supposed to have in 2 weeks.
 Will let you know how it goes.
 Will start with 36v and go up from there.
 Thanks for the insight, much appreciated.

 Thanks for mentioning.
 I've asked about the cut off voltage. would be nice to be able to select the cutoff voltage like with RC controllers.
 If not I'll want to order a 36v and a 48v so I can try both